-In December 2017, legislation referred to as Tax Reform was signed into law.
-Tax Reform includes significant changes to the Internal Revenue Code of 1986, as amended, (the Code) and had a material impact on KPCo's financial statements in the reporting period of its enactment.
+In December 2017, Tax Reform legislation was signed into law.
+Tax Reform includes significant changes to the Internal Revenue Code of 1986, as amended, and had a material impact on KPCo's financial statements in the reporting period of its enactment.
 Tax Reform lowered the corporate federal income tax rate from 35% to 21%.
-Tax Reform provisions related to regulated public utilities generally allow for the continued deductibility of interest expense, eliminate bonus depreciation for certain property acquired after September 27, 2017 and continue certain rate normalization requirements for accelerated depreciation benefits.
+Tax Reform provisions related to regulated public utilities generally allow for the continued deductibility of interest expense, impact bonus depreciation for certain property acquired and placed in service after September 27, 2017 and continue certain rate normalization requirements for accelerated depreciation benefits.